Element84/filmdrop-k8s-tf-modules/README.md

   Enter a value: yes
 ```

+<sub><sup>There is a Loki pod that may take longer to terminate than the default terraform timeout.
+It should eventually terminate and be removed from the cluster.
+Because of this the `monitoring` namespace has been deployed in a way that it will not be deleted on a terraform destroy.
+This will not interfere with subsequent deployments.</sup></sub>

 After you have destroyed your environment, go back to the [Start your environment via Terraform](#start-your-environment-via-terraform) section for instructions on how to run your local development environment.

 <br><br>